apiato/documentation/docs/consulting.md

 title: Consulting
 ---

-## Dedicated Support & Consultancy Services
+## Dedicated Support and Consultancy Services

 Need help with your Apiato project?
 Whether you’re an individual developer or part of an organization,